What bach brings

 Because of this, cage is easier to deal with than bach; if visual programming with bach makes you nervous, you should definitely consider installing cage and give it a try.

 dada is the newest member of the bach family: it contains non-standard graphical user interface for music generation and processing. dada is by design an open box: it is to bach what a laboratory is to a library.
-All of its components embrace a graphic, ludic, explorative approach to music; most of its component also refer to the worlds of plane geometry, physical modeling or recreational mathematics.
+All of its components embrace a graphic, ludic, explorative approach to music; most of its components also refer to the worlds of plane geometry, physical modeling or recreational mathematics.

 Projects